Add as a Google preferred source

-External linking guide for higher rankings in 2026
+External linking guide in 2026.

 While many users know the basic definition of the term, their external linking strategies are weak and inefficient.
 The result?
 They leave a lot of ranking potential on the table.